SolaceDev/maas-docs-online/docs/group_howto/ght_select_correct_username_pw.rst

 Selecting the right set of credentials to access your service depends on what you want to accomplish:

 * Connect to the service as a messaging client, or
-* Administer the Service details
+* Managing the service details

 ================================================
 Connecting to your service as a messaging client
 ================================================

-Solace Cloud configures a default set of client credentials when a service is created.
+PubSub+ Cloud configures a default set of client credentials when a service is created.
 The client username and password can be found in the *Service Details* page under the *Connect* Tab.
 Clicking on any one of the messaging protocol tiles will expand the tile and reveal the client username and password to be used to connect to the service with that messaging protocol (Under the heading 'Connection Details'):